 5. Write Your End-of-Life Plan

-You should also determine what you want to happen after you pass away.
+A crucial part of any estate planning checklist, you should also determine what you want to happen after you pass away.

 - Who’s in charge – a person who can handle the details

 - Obituary – reflections on your life and whether you want them shared

 - Bodily remains – burial, cremation, or green

 - Funeral arrangements – how you want people to commemorate your life

 We encourage you to make these plans so your loved ones don’t have to, so they can simply focus on mourning your loss.

 It’s not morbid to make these plans yourself.
 Think of it as one last event on your terms, so you get to decide what happens at your funeral.

 - The type of event – church, secular, memorial, wake, celebration

 - The people – attendees, speakers, pallbearers, etc.